blueluna/nl80211-rs/README.md

-# Experiments with netlink and nl80211 in Rust
+# Experiments with nl80211 in Rust

 Licensed under the MIT license.